 The claim is that the Irish band has stolen their band name, and it comes from Luca Centro, Hertfordshire, who noticed a piece in an Irish newspaper about the Dublin-based group.
 Luca says his band, also called Inhaler, was formed in 2014, and they started gigging in 2015.
 Hewson has hit back to say they fully researched the name before they used it and found no reference to the Hertfordshire-based band.

-Luca’s band have taken to social media to vent their frustration and others are getting into the debate.
-Some accuse the original Inhaler of just seeking publicity.
-(Never!)
-Noel Gallagher’s daughter has responded to tell Luca’s band to ‘Get a Life’.
+Luca’s band have taken to social media to vent their frustration, and others are getting into the debate.
+Some accuse the original Inhaler of just seeking publicity (never!).
+Noel Gallagher’s daughter has responded to tell Luca’s band to “get a life”.

-My suggestion would also be that after the exams are done the bands take a rain check on the name Inhaler.
-When I heard it I assumed it must have a new or second meaning that I did not know about but my searches drew a blank and I was repeatedly brought back to ‘Plastic devices containing broncho dilating drugs (Salbutamol sulphate being the most common) that relieve bronchospasms in asthmatic people.’
-Sort of not a lot of fun.
-Surely you can do better than that?
+My suggestion would also be that after the exams are done, the bands take a rain check on the name Inhaler.
+When I heard it, I assumed it must have a new or second meaning that I did not know about, but my searches drew a blank, and I was repeatedly brought back to the definition: ‘plastic devices containing broncho-dilating drugs (Salbutamol Sulphate being the most common) that relieve bronchospasms in asthmatic people’.
+Not a lot of fun – surely you can do better than that?

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.